-Before the bidding occurs, a company must perform proper due diligence to see if a project is right for them.
+Before bidding, a company must perform proper due diligence to see if a project is right for them.
 Do you have the capacity to handle the new contracts?
 Is your backlog too much for you to take up a new deal?
-These are some of the queries you need to answer before deciding to submit a bid.
+These are some of the queries you need to answer before submitting a bid.

 One of the most critical decisions is considering the method of delivery to be used on a project.
 The delivery method is determined using the budget, building design, and schedule.
 Each delivery method has its roles and responsibility obligations.

 There are four significant kinds of delivery methods.
 These are:

 The contractor submits a contract covering both the project’s design and construction phases in the D-B method.
 Here one cost covers both phases of the construction.
 The design-builder is held accountable for both aspects of the project.